Puck Line Betting: Tips to Conquer the NHL Point Spread

 Dropping the Puck on the Puck Line

-If your bet was successful, it would pay out the odds listed, which in this case are +160.
-If you placed a bet of $100 on the puck line for the Canucks to cover, you would get receive $260, or your $100 stake plus $160 profit.
+Payouts are indicated by the odds, which are listed at +160 for the Canucks to cover.
+If you placed a bet of $100 and the Canucks do cover, you would get $260 in return, including your $100 stake plus $160 profit.
 If you were to bet $10, you would receive $26, with $16 of that being profit.

-If you were to bet on the St. Louis Blues, they would need to beat the Vancouver Canucks by a minimum of two goals.
-If St. Louis eeks out a close victory in a one-goal game, or if they win in overtime in the shootout, your bet would be unsuccessful.
+On the other hand, the St. Louis Blues need to beat the Vancouver Canucks by a minimum of two goals in order to cover the spread.
+If St. Louis eeks out a close victory in a one-goal game, or if they win in overtime or the shootout, a bet on them would be unsuccessful.

-Since the payout for St. Louis is -150, you would have to bet $150 in order to receive $250. $150 would be your stake, in addition to $100 in profit.
+Since the odds for St. Louis are listed at -150, you would need to bet $150 in order to profit $100.
+In the end, you’d see a return of $250 ($150 stake, in addition to $100 in profit).
 If you were to bet $15, you would receive $25, with $10 in profit.

-Expert Puck Line Strategy
+Puck Line Strategy from the Experts